AP Statistics with Chang

 Outline and Topics

-The exact schedule will be posted on the calendar: stats.echa.ng/calendar/, but here are the topics you should expect to cover by quarter.
+Here are the topics you should expect to cover by quarter.

 - Quarter 2: Chapters 5, 6, and 7 (Probability, Random Variables, Sampling Distributions)

-- Quarter 3: Chapters 8, 9, and 10 (Confidence Intervals, Hypothesis Tests, I nference for Two Populations)
+- Quarter 3: Chapters 8, 9, and 10 (Confidence Intervals, Hypothesis Tests, Inference for Two Populations)

 - Quarter 4: Chapters 11, 3, and 12 (Distributions of Categorical Data, Linear Regression)